About Mumbai

 Money-Saving Tips:

-1. Opt for street food and local eateries over fine dining.
+1. Opt for local street food and small eateries for budget-friendly meals.

-2. Use public transport or ride-sharing services instead of taxis.
+2. Use public transport like buses and trains instead of taxis for cheaper travel.

 Local Payment Customs and Tipping Practices: